 I am referring, of course, to the book 365 Goddess by Patricia Telesco.
 When I was Neopagan, she had two goddess-focused devotional books that were extremely helpful to my sense of self-efficacy when I was feeling bad about not being really into spells and magic(k).
 She is probably an effective person who does some level of research, and in her defense, sixteen-year-old girls were probably not her target audience.

 365 Goddess was published in 1998.
 It contains daily meditations, prayers, and propitiatory rituals for a variety of goddesses worldwide, all viewed through the lens of Neopaganism.
 I was always iffy on the inclusion of American indigenous goddesses, and I question whether a book like this could be published today in 2017 just due to how conscious people are about cultural appropriation.

-Two decades after its publication, I will also say that it’s hard enough (as a Hellenist) to be on top of all of the ancient and contemporary sources of gods within one’s own pantheon, let alone when looking at the abundance of feminine gods worldwide.
+Two decades after its publication, I will also say that it’s hard enough (as someone curious about polytheistic theology, myths, and practices) to be on top of all of the ancient and contemporary sources of gods within one’s own pantheon, let alone when looking at the abundance of feminine gods worldwide.
 I was too young to really know that at the time.
 Today, I wonder just how much Telesco knew about each of them.

 I told my girlfriend about this book earlier today and brought it out to show her, and I realized that I have never talked about my experience with this book on my religious blog.
 Basically, what I will say is this: Never, ever, ever pray to a goddess you don’t know for something extremely vague based on a book that might have been less-than-thoroughly researched because sometimes goddesses answer your prayers.
 There are only 6 Helpful Hints for Using This Book.
 They’re all statements of encouragement about engaging with the goddesses in 365 Goddess.
 What I wrote in bold should be Helpful Hint #7.